Sending and Receiving Packets

 Platform specifics

-First lets setup a define that lets us detect what our current platform is, so we can handle the slight differences in sockets from one platform to another:
+First let’s setup a define so we can detect what our current platform is and handle the slight differences in sockets from one platform to another:

 // platform detection